svg-project/Sparse-VideoGen/README.md

 </p>

 ## 🔥News🔥
+- [2025/09] Sparse VideoGen2 is open-sourced!
+- [2025/09] Sparse VideoGen2 is accepted by NeurIPS 2025 as a spotlight!
 - [2025/05] Sparse VideoGen is accepted by ICML 2025!
 - [2025/04] Wan 2.1 is supported!
 Both T2V and I2V are accelerated.
 - [2025/03] Sparse VideoGen is open-sourced!
 HunyuanVideo and CogVideoX v1.5 can be accelerated by 2×